Introduction to CBD Oil ( Cannabidiol Oil) for wellness. Everything you wanted to know as a CBD oil curious consumer.

 You've probably seen CBD oil mentioned somewhere recently.
 It's been mentioned in food publications.
 In more mainstream media thanks to changing laws.
 But I'll bet you have questions and when you do a search, the results are conflicting and overwhelming.
 Same.
 As someone who works in the wellness industry, CBD oil has been on my radar for several months- with a personal interest.
 Over the past year I dove into adaptogens for stress relief (specifically ashwagandha) but the more I read about CBD oil, the more I thought it might be an even better solution for me.

 So this post is your intro.
 It's the research I've done to answer my own questions and hopefully give you an all in one place to see if CBD oil is right for your wellness routine.
 The long and the short of it is this: Chris and I have had an incredibly positive experience with CBD oil.
-It has done more for me than even ashwagandha in terms of stress levels, mood and sleep.
+CBD oil has done more for me than any wellness practice or supplement I’ve taken to improve my mood, sleep, anxiety and stress levels.

 I'm a skeptic.
 I like research and I need proof and I need to know the why.
 CBD has earned a place in my routine and I hope the below information can help you find what you need.